Friday, April 14, 2006

 "And it was the third hour, and they crucified Him...
 And when the sixth hour was come, there was darkness over the whole earth until the ninth hour" (Mark 15:25, 33)

-The hour has come when we remember how Our Master, after having instituted the Sacrament of Love - the Eucharist -, was betrayed and handed over to sinners to be whipped, beaten, and crucified.
+The hour has come when we remember how Our Master, after having instituted the Sacrament of Love - the Eucharist - was betrayed and handed over to sinners to be whipped, beaten, and crucified.
 The entire life of Our Savior existed for this moment - the moment when His death redeemed the entire Human race.

 In love unutterable for us, in torments, He died.

 Remember His love for you especially between 9 AM and 3 PM, the time of His agony.
-Between 12 Noon and 3 PM specifically pray because that is the time when He hung on the cross.
+Between 12 Noon and 3 PM specifically, pray because that is the time when He hung on the cross.
 Pray!
 Join me in the Litany of the Passion and the Sorrowful mysteries of the Rosary.
 Pray the Stations of the Cross today at your parish or at home around 3 PM.
 Likewise, meditate on Our Lady of Sorrows today as well.

 Concerning the Stations of the Cross, there are many cities in the United States taking part in processions and acting out Jesus's journey to Calvary to die.

-"A plenary indulgence is granted to the faithful, who in the solemn liturgical action of Good Friday devoutly assist at the adoration of the Cross and kiss it" (Source)
+There is no Mass anywhere in the world on Good Friday, but there is a service, the Liturgy of the Presanctified, to commemorate Jesus' Sacrifice on the Cross.
+And there is a plenary indulgence available: "A plenary indulgence is granted to the faithful, who in the solemn liturgical action of Good Friday devoutly assist at the adoration of the Cross and kiss it."

-The Good Friday Prayer:
+The Good Friday Novena Prayer:

 "O, my Lord Jesus, I hereby beg of Thee, by the merits of Thy Precious Blood, by Thy Divine Heart, and by the intercession of Thy Most Holy Death to assist me in this pressing necessity."